What do you do when you are not reaching your goals? Who can you turn to if everything in your life is pretty good, but something seems to be missing?

-There is something for everyone who has an interest in mindfulness and acceptance.
+There is something for everyone with an interest in mindfulness and acceptance.

-The Positive Organization: Breaking Free from Conventional Cultures, Constraints, and Beliefs (2015) – Author Robert E. Quinn gives practical advice about how to build and sustain a positive culture.
+In The Positive Organization: Breaking Free from Conventional Cultures, Constraints, and Beliefs, Quinn (2015) gives practical advice about how to build and sustain a positive culture.
 He discusses the conventional mental map that hinders progress and change.

-To him, this is an organization that believes hierarchy and control are the keys to success.
-This, he argues, creates more constraints.
+To Quinn (2015), an organization that believes hierarchy and control are the keys to success creates more constraints.
 The goal is to build positive mental maps.

-By this Robert Quinn means, creating a culture in which people “flourish and exceed expectations.”
+By this, Quinn (2015) means creating a culture in which people “flourish and exceed expectations.”
 This mental map assumes that people are capable, full of potential, and eager.
 It is a short read at 116 pages.
-Each chapter concludes with actions and reader insights that allow you to internalize the material better.
+Each chapter concludes with actions and insights that allow readers to internalize the material better.

-For practitioners, there also is Positive Psychotherapy: Clinician Manual (2018) by Tayyab Rashid with Martin Seligman.
+For practitioners, there also is Positive Psychotherapy: Clinician Manual by Tayyab Rashid and Martin Seligman (2018).
 The first part of the book covers what positive psychotherapy is and is not.
-You also learn about interventions and theoretical assumptions.
+Readers can also learn about interventions and theoretical assumptions.
 Symptoms, strengths, practices, and processes are introduced.
 The second part includes 15 session-by-session practices.

 Each of these books covers a wide range of questions you may have about positive psychology.
 Feel free to leave your question in the comments if it is not answered.